Demonetisation led to tax terrorism: Yashwant Sinha

 "What has been the other side-effect?
 Tax-terrorism, which the BJP had criticised when we were in opposition.
 It has come back now.
 1.8 million cases have been started by the income tax department (since demonetisation)" he said.

-Is the department equipped to handle so many cases and how much time it is going to take to bring those cases to a final conclusion, he asked, claiming people will never know how much black money was actually recovered until investigation in all those cases are complete.
+Is the department equipped to handle so many cases and how much time it is going to take to bring those cases to a final conclusion, he asked, claiming people will never know how much black money was actually recovered until the investigation in all those cases is complete.

 "This will go on and on like the counting of the notes by the Reserve Bank of India.
 It will never finish, not at least until the next Lok Sabha election so that the perception of this (demonetisation) having succeeded continues to hold," he said.